betwo/lightfsm/README.md

    1. `collsion` is triggered when the robot collides with the environment
    2. `moved` is triggered when the robot has changed its position
    3. `door_reached` is triggered when the door can be opened
-   4. A `default` event is triggered, if another reason occured to change the state, e.g. the application should be shutdown.
+   4. A `default` event is triggered, if another reason occurred to change the state, e.g. the application should be shutdown.
 5. Some these events are connected to a follow-up state.
 I.e. if the `collision` event is triggered, we remember this fact and transition out of the `GoToDoor` state into the `Recovery` state.
-Similarly, we transition to `OpenDoor` if the `door_reached` event was triggered and into the exit of the FSM if the `default` event was triggred.
+Similarly, we transition to `OpenDoor` if the `door_reached` event was triggered and into the exit of the FSM if the `default` event was triggered.
 6. The `moved` event is not connected to any follow-up state, of if that one is triggered, no transition is taken.

 In all cases where a event transition occurs, we have the following hooks available: